kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/database.md

 ## class kuzu::main::Database

 Database class is the main class of the KuzuDB.
-It manages all database configurations and files.
+It manages all database components.

 ---